-The authors would like to thank Xia Zeng, Dennis Kuhn, Ragini Monen, and Gisela Vallejo for their great efforts in the data collection process.
+The authors would like to thank Xia Zeng, Dennis Kuhn, Ragini Menon, and Gisela Vallejo for their great efforts in the data collection process.
 We gratefully acknowledge the help of numerous members of this research community in helping us with the annotations.
 This work was possible thanks to all these contributing researchers.
 We would also like to thank Michael Bugert, Jan-Christoph Kile, Ji-Ung Lee, Yevgeniy Puzikov, Kevin Stowe, and Ajie Utama for their valuable feedbacks on the paper.
-This work has been funded by the German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.
+This work has been supported by the German Research Foundation (DFG) as part of the QASciInf project (grant GU 798/18-3), and the German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.